expctchaos/HSG-Python-Project/README.md

 # HSG-Python-Project
 Programming with Advanced Computer Languages Group Project

 Description

-Use NHL players data set to build a model (e.g. multivariate regression) in Python based on which we try to predict the player's salary (as a proxy for the player's value) based on some regressors we choose from the data set.
+Use NHL players data set to build a model (e.g. multivariate regression) in Python based on which we predict the player's salary (as a proxy for the player's value) based on some regressors we choose from the data set.
 This provides the basis for a "scouting program" that users can basically query like a database.
+The goal is to help NHL scouts understand the effective value of players.
+Through the data-based determination of player values, under and overpaid players can be identified.

 Requirements (still partially tbd)